bueler/p4pdes/python/README.md

 p4pdes/python/
 ==============

-The codes in Chapter 13 use [Firedrake](https://www.firedrakeproject.org/), a finite element library based on PETSc data types and solvers.
+The codes in Chapters 13 and 14 use [Firedrake](https://www.firedrakeproject.org/), a finite element library based on PETSc data types and solvers.
 Firedrake uses [Python](https://www.python.org/) and [petsc4py](https://petsc4py.readthedocs.io/en/stable/).

 These codes will remain here and be maintained and supported in the long term.